-Ossila High Density Substrates feature 20 OFETs which can benefit your research in a number of ways.
+Ossila High Density Substrates feature up to 20 OFETs which can benefit your research in a number of ways.
 Firstly, production cost is reduced as a result of a higher volume of OFETs per substrate compared to the low density equivalents.
 This can help to stretch your budget to allow you to produce and test larger numbers of OFETs.

 Secondly, producing OFETs is a far faster and less laborious process.
 Fabrication time is reduced by up to 50% when using prefabricated high density OFETs, freeing up more time to test the devices.
 As a result of this, greater volumes of statistics can be produced which in turn can provide more robust and reliable research.

 Furthermore, OFET variability is reduced since a larger number of OFETs are produced with each fabrication.
 At Ossila we have optimised the fabrication process in order to produce consistently high quality substrates.
 In this respect, using our prefabricated substrates rather than fabricating your own can help you to gather more reliable data to benefit your research project.